How Many Cats Are Too Many in the House?

 Are you or others in the home able to spend time with every cat every day?
 I end my Caturday Newsletter every week with “Pet your cat every day.”
 If you or your family members are not able to pet and spend at least a few minutes a day with each cat, then maybe you have too many cats.

-Do you travel so much that your cats think you are a pet sitter when you come home?
+Do you travel so much that your cats think you are the cat sitter when you come home?

 If your cats scratch your couch a bit, will you have a meltdown?
 Are you able to provide enough cat-friendly scratching alternatives?